There is no primary source evidence that Wilde made this statement.

 It is just possible that the story might have existed for some time before Ransome, perhaps with an element of urban mythology, having undergone a corruption or misattribution similar to several of Wilde's remarks.
 One is reminded that much history, especially quotation, is apocryphal: too good not to have been said.
 It would be a seductive notion if any oral history of the incident included Wilde himself, but there is no evidence for it.
 However, the idea introduces the possibility that Wilde, even if he did not make the remark at New York Customs, might later have claimed to have done, or perhaps wished that he had.
 It would not be unlike Wilde to revel in the public's belief of a rumor about himself.
 But if this is so, why did the rumor not emerge until 1912?

 But lacking contemporary evidence it is not possible to be definitive about whether the remark is genuine, and reasonable inference must be towards doubt.

 Research for an earlier source is ongoing.

 See also Homage to Genius

-* UPDATE: Since publishing this article I have uncovered additional information about Wilde's arrival in New York, including the identity of the Customs Official who attended him.The article will be updated in due course.
+* UPDATE: Since publishing this article I have uncovered additional information about Wilde's arrival in New York, including the identity of the Customs Official who attended him (and he said nothing about it either).